hydeenoble/blockchain-developer-bootcamp-final-project/README.md

     *Kindly make sure ganche is running ganache us running, and that you already have [metamask](https://metamask.io) install on your browser.*
     ```
-    truffle migrate --reset
+    truffle migrate --network development --reset
     ```

-    There result should end with something like this:
+    The result should end with something like this:

     ```
     Summary